eecavanna/curl-to-email/README.md

-# http-to-email
+# curl-to-email

-`http-to-email` is a tool you can use to send yourself an email from the command-line.
+`curl-to-email` is a tool you can use to send yourself an email from the command-line.

 It has two parts: